 The Rise & Rise Of The British Prom

-Designer dresses, shoes and accessories including jewellery.
-Evening bags, limo cars, hair, nails, make-up, spray tan sessions and professionally taken photos add to the cost of preparing for elaborate ‘passing out’ parties.
-Which range from low key dinners and dancing in school halls to tailor-made summer balls in five-star hotels.
+Designer dresses, shoes and accessories, including jewellery.
+Evening bags, limo cars, hair, nails, makeup, spray tan sessions and professionally taken photos add to the cost of preparing for elaborate ‘passing out’ parties.
+Which range from low-key dinners and dancing in school halls to tailor-made summer balls in five-star hotels.
 Prom can be a once-in-a-lifetime experience.
 It can also get expensive.
 Quickly.
 Your mileage will vary, of course.
 A second-hand prom dress, hand-me-down accessories and DIY makeup will mean you’ll pay much less than someone who opts for all-new everything.

-The school prom is an attractive addition to the school calendar for many head teachers because it provides a ‘reward’ for all the hard working students who have got through their exams and are ready to face the next phase in their lives.
+The school prom is an attractive addition to the school calendar for many head teachers because it provides a ‘reward’ for all the students who have got through their exams and are ready to face the next phase in their lives.

 The latest extra expense is the after-prom party which requires a second outfit for the evening.
 This has become part of the official celebrations, and almost all proms end this way.
 Getting dropped off by your parents in their SUV is no longer deemed acceptable by today’s debutantes.
 Anything from hired stretch limousines to a Rolls Royce are essential nowadays.

 Although the school prom is relatively new here in the UK.
 It’s already estimated to be worth over £90 million a year.
 According to a recent report, the average UK household spends £220 per teenage daughter and £157 per son attending the school prom!
 This may seem a considerable expense, but not when you compare it to our counterparts in the United States.
 A recent report by Visa estimated that the average US parents spend a whopping $919 (£630) per teenager attending prom night.